rrra/www/content/post/2024/nd-2024-severe-summer-weather-awareness-week-day-5.md

 ### Do you really know how deep the water is?

 6 INCHES
-: of fast-moving water can knock pover and carry away an adult.
+: of fast-moving water can knock over and carry away an adult.

 12 INCHES
 : of fast-moving water can carry away a small car.